Hello. My name is Tim Jackson, an enthusiastic beekeeper from North Dorset who was initially introduced to the craft many years ago by my late father.

-Many years passed by after that introduction, but due to work commitments, parties and all the normal distractions for a young man, it wasn’t until about 18 years ago after I moved back to Dorset with my family, that a neighbour asked me to collect a swarm from their garden.
+Many years passed by after that introduction, but due to work commitments, parties and all the normal distractions, it wasn’t until about 22 years ago after I moved back to Dorset with my family, that a neighbour asked me to collect a swarm from their garden.
 As a result I have been developing the art of beekeeping ever since!

 I find that every year beekeeping throws out new challenges.
 However confident and prepared one is at the start of the season, there is always something unexpected that happens.
 Whether it’s watching your bees disappear down the road having already done an artificial swarm, or seeing two queens walking on the same frame or simply understanding why your bees do what they do.
 It’s that challenge which I find so addictive.

-Whatever the answer is, and whether one understands them or not, there is nothing more enjoyable than seeing them come through the winter as a result of one’s love and care, watching them at work in the summer, listening to their humming on a summer's evening and ultimately harvesting the product they kindly give us.
+Whatever the answer is, there is nothing more enjoyable than seeing them come through the winter then watching them at work in the summer, and ultimately harvesting the product they kindly give us.

 I currently manage 18 of my own WBC and National hives and sell my honey through The Udder Farm Shop at East Stour as well as at Compton Abbas Airfield, Dorset.